Barbara Palvin Shows Off Killer Curves In Skimpy Victoria’s Secret Lingerie

 In the post’s caption, she shared a kiss-face emoji and tagged Victoria’s Secret’s Instagram handle.

-The sizzling slideshow looked to be a smash hit with social media users as it garnered more than a staggering 644,000 likes in just two hours after going live.
-Thousands of admirers also quickly commented under the post to articulate their support for the model, her curves, her looks, and her choice of undergarments.
+The sizzling slideshow looked to be a smash hit with social media users as it garnered a staggering 644,000 likes in just two hours after going live.
+Thousands of admirers also quickly commented under the post to articulate their support for the model’s curves, her looks, and her choice of undergarments.

 “Oyyy Barbara, you are the best,” one individual asserted.